somekindofdesign/two-dogs/README.md

 <p>The navigation allows users to browse the site from any page without having to use the back button on their device.</p>

-<p>It uses code from ??.
+<p>It uses code from Medium.com (futher details in Credits section below).
 This particular piece of code was used as it included consideration for users of screen readers, increasing the reach of the accessibility of the site.</p>

 <p><img width="640px" height=auto src="assets/images/readme/nav_desktop.PNG" alt="two dogs website header on desktop"></p>
 <p><img width="375px" height=auto src="assets/images/readme/nav_mobile.PNG" alt="two dogs website header on mobile"></p>